 Incoming and outgoing materials are weighed to ensure that the source of the waste is identified and recorded and to allow accurate generation of statistics.
-Trends of waste arising are used to inform service planning haulage arrangements or are direct delivered to end points using Amey roll-on-off vehicles.
+Trends of waste arising are used to inform service planning

 The weighbridge is fully Trading Standards compliant and is available for use by 3rd parties including the Police and VOSA.